 Finishing Options for our Business Cards

 To make your business cards sturdier and easier to use, add a finishing: the right coating will protect the printed information from dampness and improve the look and feel, all the while increasing colour brilliance.
 Soft-touch lamination will give your business card a silky surface and enhance colour contrasts.
 Our UV coating protects cards from rubbing and scratching and against wetness, making them ideal for outdoor use.
-Spot 3D UV coating highlights a specific element on the card such as the logo or text, making it three-dimensional and creating exciting light effects.
 We offer all types of finishing on both the front and back of the card to increase the stability and sturdiness of your business cards.

 Enrich your printed products with UV lacquer and give your order a high-quality touch.
 Thanks to modern finishing methods, your product is highly resilient and resistant to external influences.

 My company logo has a specific HKS/Pantone colour.
 Can these colours be reliably reproduced?

 Yes, the colours can be reproduced to the right shade.
 For this to happen, you should order your business cards in 5-colour print (Euroscale + HKS / Pantone) instead of 4-colour print.
 Alternatively, you can choose 2-colour (black + HKS or Pantone of your choice) if you only want to print black text apart from your special colour.

 How do I avoid white edges around my business cards?

 Always add a trim allowance of 2 mm to your artwork file.
 Make sure background pictures and images close to the edge of your design should also extend into this area so we can cut them.
 This prevents thin, white edges from forming after cutting.
 More information can be found in our Artwork Instructions Guide.

 What's the best way to create business cards?